-Salty, tart and with a bit of a bite, these Sumac onions tick all the boxes, and are a ridiculously simple side salad you need to try your hands at.
+Salty, tart, and crunchy, these Sumac onions truly tick all the boxes, and are a ridiculously simple side salad you need to try your hands at.

-The dish is vegan, gluten-free and absolutely delicious, and is great to serve at your parties and cookouts or even just put together at home when you have minimal ingredients.
+The salad is vegan, gluten-free, and absolutely delicious, and is great to serve at your parties and cookouts or even just put together at home when you have minimal ingredients.

 Jump to: